Multi-state Divorce Attorney(s) Serving Missouri, Illinois, Kansas, Oklahoma, and Nebraska

 Making the decision to file for a divorce is difficult for many parties.
 For those individuals who may not yet be ready to take that big next step, there is another option for you.
 It is important that you consider all options and factors at hand prior to making any legally binding decisions when it comes to legal separation and dissolution because a legal separation can be converted into a divorce.

-Spousal Maintenance Missouri, Illinois, Kansas and Oklahoma
+Spousal Maintenance Missouri, Illinois, Kansas, Oklahoma, and Nebraska

 According to Missouri and Kansas divorce laws, the court may grant spousal maintenance to either party.
 This depends on a finding that the party that is seeking spousal maintenance is not able to support themselves and lacks sufficient property to provide for their own needs; or that the party that is seeking spousal maintenance is the guardian of a child whose condition is such that it would be inappropriate for that party to seek outside employment.

-While the specific laws vary by state, the court will often take in and consider the following factors in ruling the amount of spousal maintenance to be compensated:
+While the specific laws vary by state, the court will often take in and consider the following factors in ruling on the amount of spousal maintenance to be compensated:

 - The time necessary for the spouse seeking support to acquire sufficient education or training